qbicsoftware/QMSFC/README.md

 # QMSFC

-Data and code for the `Distinct integrated multiomics surface receptor profiling of the NCI-60 tumor cell panel reveals novel theranostics for cancer immunotherapy` paper.
+Data and code for the `Multiomics surface receptor profiling of the NCI-60 tumor cell panel uncovers novel theranostics for cancer immunotherapy` paper.

 ## Clone this repository